stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

    Successful inference runs on GPU's with CUDA capability 7.x or lower are limited by sequence length and GPU memory.
-If you do wish to run an inference job on an older GPU, the singularity container contains logic to test for the computate capability of the available GPU and set the appropriate environmental variables before running AlphaFold 3.
-A successful run, however, is not guarenteed.
+If you do wish to run an inference job on an older GPU, the apptainer container contains logic to test for the compute capability of the available GPU and set the appropriate environmental variables before running AlphaFold 3.
+A successful run, however, is not guaranteed.
 To specify a particular GPU use the SLURM `--constraint` option mentioned above.

-4. Notes on Singularity Container
+4. Notes on Apptainer containers

-   On Sherlock, the prefered method for running AlphaFold 3 is from a Singularity container.
-The Singularity definition file (`af3.def`) SRC provides is modified from the Docker file that Google DeepMind's publishes with AlphaFold 3.
-SRC's definition file takes into account the heterogenatity of the Sherlock cluster, and provides logic to determine which environment variables need to be set based on the compute capability of the available GPU.
+   On Sherlock, the prefered method for running AlphaFold 3 is from an Apptainer container.
+The Apptainer definition file (`af3.def`) SRC provides is modified from the Docker file that Google DeepMind's publishes with AlphaFold 3.
+SRC's definition file takes into account the heterogeneity of the Sherlock cluster, and provides logic to determine which environment variables need to be set based on the compute capability of the available GPU.